LisaTLe/Inspirer-app/README.md

 I WANT to be able to see visual art when I type keywords of interest into the search bar SO THAT I can seek inspriation from artists
 I WANT to play with different color pairings
-SO THAT I can visualize a design, mood and overall inspiration I WANT to be able to save my desired colors & artworks SO THAT I can come back to them
+SO THAT I can visualize a design, mood and overall idea I WANT to be able to save my desired colors & artworks SO THAT I can come back to them
 I WANT to be able to easily explore the Chicago Institute's Shop